apache/druid/docs/ingestion/data-formats.md

 | fromPigAvroStorage | Boolean | Specifies whether the data file is stored using AvroStorage. | no(default == false) |

 An Avro parseSpec can contain a [`flattenSpec`](#flattenspec) using either the "root" or "path" field types, which can be used to read nested Avro records.
-The "jq" field type is not currently supported for Avro.
+The "jq" and "tree" field type is not currently supported for Avro.

 For example, using Avro Hadoop parser with custom reader's schema file: